 2019 Conference Workshops

 The 2019 Annual New York State Conference included a morning keynote from Jason Reynolds and 23 workshops covering topics in finance, policy, and social services.
+Please see below for the videorecordings of the sessions and presentations.

 Building an Equity Culture and Transforming Your Organization